Overseas Private Investment Corporation.

 (ii) The first two hours of search.

-(3) When the total fee calculated under this section is $25.00 or less for any request, no fee will be charged.
+(5) If, after deducting free entitlements, the total fee calculated under this section is $25.00 or less, no fee will be charged.

 (d) Charges for other services.
 Although not required to provide special services, if OPIC chooses to do so as a matter of administrative discretion, the direct costs of providing the service will be charged.
 Examples of such services include certifying that records are true copies, providing multiple copies of the same document, or sending records by means other than first class mail.

 (f) Aggregating requests.
 If OPIC reasonably believes that a requester or a group of requesters acting in concert is attempting to divide a single request into a series of requests for the purpose of avoiding fees, OPIC may aggregate those requests and charge accordingly.
-OPIC will not aggregate multiple requests that involve unrelated matters.
+OPIC may presume that multiple requests of this type made within a 30-day period have been made in order to avoid fees.
+For requests separated by a longer period, OPIC will aggregate them only where there is a reasonable basis for determining that aggregation is warranted in view of all the circumstances involved.
+Multiple requests involving unrelated matters will not be aggregated.

 Requirements for waiver or reduction of fees.